Google lets you zip through the Amazon jungle

-For its next technological trick, Google will show you what it's like to zip through trees.
+Google wants show you what it's like to zip through trees.
 Right above the Amazon jungle.
 That is in South America.

-The images were recently released.
-They are the latest addition to the diverse collection of photos supplementing Google's digital maps.
+The images were released in 2015.
+They add to the diverse collection of photos supplementing Google's digital maps.

 The maps' "Street View" option mostly provides panoramic views of cities and neighborhoods.
 They are photographed by car-mounted cameras.
 But Google also has found creative ways to depict exotic locations.
 Even where there are no roads.